CCDG/Pipeline-Standardization/PipelineStandard.md

     * Modification of other flags after alignment will not be performed.

 ##Duplicate marking
-This processing step is a source of considerable variability among centers, with four different tools being used at the beginning of this exercise: Picard, bamUtil, Samblaster, and Sambamba.
-These tools differ in their behavior at supplementary alignments, at “orphan” alignments where one of the two reads is unmapped, and based on whether they select the “best” read-pair in a set of duplicates (Picard & BamUtil), or the first read-pair (Samblaster).
-Different centers can use different tools, as long as the same number of reads were marked duplicate and results were functionally equivalent.
+Different centers can use different tools, as long as the same number of reads are marked duplicate and results are functionally equivalent.
+During the pipeline synchronization exercise we evaluated four tools: Picard MarkDuplicates, bamUtil, Samblaster, and Sambamba.
+After the exercise groups are using Picard and bamUtil.

 Standard:
 * Match Picard’s current definition of duplicates for primary alignments where both reads of a pair align to the reference genome.
 Both Samblaster and bamUtil already attempt to match Picard for this class of alignments.
 * If a primary alignment is marked as duplicate, then all supplementary alignments for that same read should also be marked as duplicates.
 Both Picard and bamUtil have modified to exhibit this behavior.
 For Picard, you must use >= version 2.4.1 and run on a queryname sorted input file.
 BamUtil must be version >=TODO.
 Samblaster supports this behavior, but Sambamba does not.
-* Orphans will be marked as duplicates if there’s another read with the same alignment (mated, or orphaned)
+* Orphan alignments (where the mate paired read is unmapped) will be marked as duplicates if there’s another read with the same alignment (mated, or orphaned)
 * The unmapped mate of duplicate orphan reads is required to also be marked as a duplicate.
 * It is not a requirement for duplicate marking software to choose the best pair based on base quality sum, but results must be functionally equivalent.
 In practice we have moved away from using Samblaster for this reason.